Sobaka46/ProgectCV-AI/README.md

-- **Описание:** Реализация системы распознавания лиц в реальном времени.
+- **Description:** Implementation of a real-time facial recognition system.
-- **Что сделано:
+- **What's done:
-- Обработка видеопотока с использованием OpenCV.
+- Video stream processing using OpenCV.
-- Обучение и использование пред обученных нейронных сетей для распознавания лиц.
+- Training and use of pre-trained neural networks for face recognition.